wmaugar/Ball/README.md

 ## Roadmap

-- This first version, uses some basic features, to move a ball in a closed area, with given width and height.<br>
+- This first version, uses some useful features, to move a ball in a closed area, with given width and height.<br>
-If ball reach any border, will change direction, this works for horizontal and vertical axis.

-- In following versions, we will implement new features, such as factory function to create any number of balls and put on screen, colition detection between balls, simulate parabolic movement, gravity, energy conservation, etc.
+- In following versions, we will implement new features, such as colition detection between balls, energy conservation, etc.

 ## License information